Meromorphic vector fields with single-valued solutions on complex surfaces: Entire solutions

 \section{Entire solutions}

-Let~$M$ be a complex compact K\"ahler surface, $X$ a meromorphic vector field on~$M$ and~$\phi:\mathbf{C}\to M$ with Zariski-dense image that is almost everywhere a solution to~$X$.
+Let~$S$ be a complex compact algebraic surface, $X$ a meromorphic vector field on~$S$ and~$\phi:\mathbf{C}\to S$ a map which is almost everywhere a solution to~$X$ and whose image is not contained in any proper analytic subset.
 We will further suppose that all the solutions of~$X$ in~$\mathfrak{U}$, the uniformizable locus, can be extended to entire maps.
 It is in this setting that we will prove the Main Theorem.
+McQuillan showed that foliations on algebraic surfaces admitting tangent entire curves are very special: